 It is here, in the space of hard choices, that we have the power to create reasons for ourselves to become the distinctive people that we are.

-- How the process of choosing works
+I also loved reading about how the process of choosing works